JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 # Key Times

-1:00 PM: Volunteers begin setting up
+* 1:00 PM: Volunteers begin setting up
-1:45 PM: Doors open, parents and students: please sign in at the sign in table 2:15 PM: Getting started -- Workshop leaders will describe the workshops, and students will pick and get settled in 4:30 PM: Sessions wind up -- Workshop leaders seek feedback from the students on what they thought of the session, and talk about what they want to try next time
+* 1:45 PM: Doors open, parents and students: please sign in at the sign in table
+* 2:15 PM: Getting started -- Workshop leaders will describe the workshops, and students will pick and get settled in
+* 4:30 PM: Sessions wind up -- Workshop leaders seek feedback from the students about the session and ask them what they want to try next time
-5:00 PM: Volunters begin shutting down
+* 5:00 PM: Volunters begin shutting down

 # Info For Parents: